Working and Types of Smart Card

-Smart Card is a physical electronic authorization device used to control the data accessing and data manipulation.
-It is basically a plastic embedded with an integrated circuit.
-On the smart card either a memory chip or a microprocessor is fabricated to store the data and to connect with the system.
+Smart Card is a physical electronic authorization device used to control data accessing and data manipulation.
+It is basically plastic embedded with an integrated circuit.
+On the smart card, either a memory chip or a microprocessor is fabricated to store the data and connect with the system.

 Smart Card working process:

 - Step-1: Smart card is inserted into the card reader which reads the information from the smart card.

 - Step-2: After the card reader reads information from the card it passes the information to the payment system or authentication system.

 - Step-3: Thereafter the payment system or authentication system authenticated the user that whether the provided data matches with the database.

 - Step-4: In the last step, the payment system or the authentication system does the required task.